SumiSastri/dev-blogs/docs/auth/how-does-auth-work.md

 ---
 layout: default
-title: How does auth work in a digital environment
+title: How does auth work in a digital environment?
 nav_order: 8
 parent: Authentication and authorisation
 ---

-# How does auth work in a digital environment
+# How does auth work in a digital environment?

 Authentication in the physical environment works in different ways.
 For example, if you have received a parcel in the Post Office, you may be required to take a proof of address like a recent bill with your name and address and some additional photo-identity like a driver's licence.
 These proofs are also considered claim-based identification for authorisation.
 Your name, address are claims that you are who you say you are.